bradleyfrank/ansible/README.md

 ### Reusability

-The playbooks are heavily personalized and customized to my needs, but in theory they can meet the needs of others through forking this repository and modifying the `group_vars` and `vars` variables, and other various configs in `files` and `templates` to suit your needs.
+The playbooks are heavily personalized and customized to my needs, but in theory they can meet the needs of others through forking this repository and modifying the `group_vars` variables, and other various configs in `files` and `templates` to suit your needs.
+Importantly, a new Ansible Vault needs to be created and credentials in `group_vars/credentials` will need to be replaced.

 ## Installing